a0rtega/tickergram-bot/README.md

 optional arguments:
   -h, --help            show this help message and exit -p PASSWORD, --password PASSWORD
-                        Optional password needed to interact with the bot (enables the /auth command) -r REDIS, --redis REDIS
+                        Set a password required to interact with the bot (enables the /auth command) -a ALLOW, --allow ALLOW
+                        Allow certain commands without requiring the password, comma-separated list (example: /quote,/chart) -r REDIS, --redis REDIS
                         redis host to use
   -l PORT, --port PORT  redis port to use